Convention & Visitors Bureau

 Eldora is known for its laid-back, local vibe.
+(Read about it in the LA Times.)
 You’ll see local moms and dads teaching their kids to ski — and lift attendants welcome you instead of herding you into a lift line.
-Plus a new, high-speed, six-person chairlift makes getting to the top a breeze.
-You’ll see almost as many skiers on telemark or backcountry skis as on traditional downhill skis.
+Yet a high-speed, six-person chairlift makes getting to the top a breeze.

 Daily group lessons are available for children and adults, with options for first-timers, beginners or those looking to take their skills to the next level.
 Private lessons are available by reservation.
 For "never-ever" skiers: Take advantage of the first-timer's ski package starting at just $169, which includes a four-hour group lesson, rental equipment, lunch voucher and lower-mountain lift ticket.

 Unlike at the mega-resorts, at Eldora, you can park and just walk right up to the lifts, often without much of a line.
 It makes getting there much easier with little ones.
 Plus, Eldora's new Woodward program for kids ages 4-14 includes all-day instruction, rentals, snacks, lunch and a lift ticket.
 Participants even get to roast marshmallows around the fire at the end of the day.